JoeyStanley/real/_posts/2018-01-23-randomizing-a-wordlist.md

         select(-used_yet)
 ```

 Then, we see if we need to continue looping.
-If we've alreay made 100 attempts and no complete list was found, break out and end: I don't want to loop for infinity if no order is even possible.
+If we've already made 100 attempts and no complete list was found, break out and end: I don't want to loop for infinity if no order is even possible.
 If the list contains all the words, that means we're done: set `keep_going` to false to stop the outer `while` loop.
 Otherwise (meaning, not all the words are included but we haven't hit 100 attempts), save the list (for future examination), send a message, and increment the attempts counter.
 The loop starts all over again and a new list is created from scratch.

 ```r
     if (attempt > 100) {